TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 The main type of TREC submission is *automatic*, which means there was not manual intervention in running the test queries.
 This means you should not adjust your runs, rewrite the query, retrain your model, or make any other sorts of manual adjustments after you see the test queries.
 The ideal case is that you only look at the test queries to check that they ran properly (i.e. no bugs) then you submit your automatic runs.
 However, if you want to have a human in the loop for your run, or do anything else that uses the test queries to adjust your model or ranking, you can mark your run as *manual*.
 Manual runs are interesting, and we may learn a lot, but these are distinct from our main scenario which is a system that responds to unseen queries automatically.

 Runs will be evaluated using metrics appropriate for retrieval scenarios with one relevant document.
-In particular, **our primary evaluation metric for this year's track will be discounted gain (DG)** but we may also compute other metrics such as reciprocal rank (RR) and succes@k.
+In particular, **our primary evaluation metric for this year's track will be discounted cumulative gain (DCG)** but we may also compute other metrics such as reciprocal rank (RR) and succes@k.